 - Some anonymous connection logs

-Furthermore, Buffered is based in Hungary, far outside the US and the reaches of the NSA.
-It is a risk free provider, since it offers a generous 30-day money-back guarantee.
-The only thing I don't like about this service is that it keeps some anonymous connection logs.
+And you should also know that the company is based in Hungary, far outside the USA and the reaches of domestic eavesdropping scandals of the NSA.
+It is also a risk free provider since it provides a generous 30 day money back guarantee.
+The only thing I don't like about this service is that it does keep some anonymous connection logs.
 However, it does not log any user activities.